vikramnayyar/Restaurant-Rating-Prediction/README.md

 **get_data_util.py**, **data_analysis_util.py**, **prepare_data_util.py**, **split_data_util.py**, **model_data_util.py** and **utility.py** delcare vital functions that are required by respective scripts.

 ## Directory Structure
-**Note :** Data and Model directories are empty due to Github upload size restriction.
-These directories fills up by running corresponding scripts.
-This is already explained in Technical Description section.
-The project directory structure is given as follows

 ```bash
 ├── app                              # Application files